 The brain and spinal cord collectively comprise the central nervous system, which controls all bodily movement and sensation.
 Any blow, fracture, or injury to the vertebrae that surround the spinal cord can compress, crush, or destroy the nerve cells in the spinal cord.
-These nerve cells permit communication between the brain and spinal cord, meaning a spinal cord injury can halt some or all communication between the brain and the rest of your body.
+These nerve cells permit communication between the brain and spine, meaning a spinal cord injury can halt some or all communication between the brain and the rest of your body.

-If the injury occurs farther down on the spinal cord, it can result in paraplegia, or paralysis that primarily affects the legs and lower torso.
-Along with the loss of movement inherent in paralysis is dysfunction in operation of bodily functions.
-Loss of bladder and bowel control, circulatory system dysfunction, and respiratory system difficulties all can all be the result of a spinal cord injury.
+If the injury occurs farther down on the spinal cord, it can result in paraplegia, or paralysis that primarily affects the lower part of the body.
+Along with the loss of movement inherent in paralysis is dysfunction in the operation of bodily functions.
+Loss of bladder and bowel control, circulatory system dysfunction, and respiratory system difficulties all can be the result of a spinal cord injury.

 Negligence in Injury Claims

-Even injured individuals who may be partially at fault for the accident that led to their injuries may be able to seek compensation.
+Even if you are partially at fault for the accident that led to your injuries, you may be able to seek compensation.
 Those who are less than 50 percent at fault for their injuries still may be eligible to file personal injury claims.
 However, the total amount of damages that they can recover will decrease according to their percentage of fault for causing the accident.

 Injuries and Damages

 Most spinal cord injuries are catastrophic and leave individuals permanently and substantially impaired.
-These injuries often require significant medical care at the time of the accident, but they also may require ongoing medical treatment.
+These injuries often require significant medical care at the time of the accident and may require ongoing medical treatment.

 Fortunately, all these items may be compensable in a personal injury claim.
-Injured parties may be able to seek compensation for their medical expenses, home health care, and other ongoing needs that stem from their injuries.
-They also can seek loss of income and future earnings due to their inability to return to work.
-A spinal cord injury lawyer in Omaha could help someone fight for compensation for their losses.
+If you have been injured, you may be able to seek compensation for your medical expenses, home health care, and other ongoing needs that stem from your injuries.
+You also can seek loss of income and future earnings due to your inability to return to work.
+A spinal cord injury lawyer in Omaha could help you fight for compensation for your losses.